 “I appreciated getting to work with great teachers, and I can’t wait till next summer.”—Helena Jordheim, ballet student 2013

-We are excited to announce two guest teachers for our Three Week Intensive!
+We are excited to announce two guest teachers for our Summer Intensive!

 July 28th-August 1st